Henri Bérenger

 After he mentioned offhandedly that he had been in a motorcycle accident and had suffered a broken collarbone and half a dozen broken ribs, I bought him a stuffed bear.
 I bound up the chest, bandaged one paw, put the paw in a sling, and sent him this “get well” bear.
 When I moved to Paris, this dear man still had my bear by his bed, explaining simply “only you would do that.”
 A year after my arrival, I purchased a tiny bear, representing me, as a companion to his bear.

 You can also see Henri as the model for my painter in The Connoisseur and with our cockatiel, Beau Beau, in The Blessing of the Animals.
+Other stories and references to Henri and lives together in the website are Manna From Above in Paris and Versailles, Between the Pyramids, The Marionette Shop, The Making of the Blessing of the Animals, among various photos and snippets scattered throughout.

 The get well bear with Ann's counterpart.
 Detail La Maison de Poupées @ 1999 Ann James Massey